 We aren’t too worried about protests in the South – a look at last week’s stats from Sami the Finn at Indicium Consulting shows why:

 Another classic example of inside the security bubble propaganda versus real outside the wire atmospherics can be found in this April Fools article .
 Written by James Dobbins, and reprinted by the RAND people for some reason (I am certain protecting their billions in FOB based contracts has nothing to do with it) Mr Dobbins, a DC insider with a vested interest in blowing sunshine up the rectums of other insiders, tells us that “irrational optimism” is the word of the day for your ordinary Afghan.
-You see, as bad as things are, they have been so much worse over the past 30 years, so, from the perspective of the abused populace, everything is now peachy!
+You see, as bad as things are, they have been so much worse over the past 30 years that, from the perspective of the abused populace, everything is now peachy!

 The pie chart above is based on a report by the International Council on Security and Development (ICOS).
 ICOS is the only policy analysis organization in Afghanistan with expatriate headed assessment teams.
-They are led by the formidable Norine MacDonald: I ran into them last January while they were in the Helmand Province doing research for this report on the dangers of a draw down in forces this summer.
+They are led by the formidable Norine MacDonald: I ran into them last January while they were in the Helmand Province doing research for this report on the dangers of a draw-down in forces this summer.

-We are spending too much money and blood in Afghanistan while achieving very little besides beating the dog shit out of the Southern Taliban.
-That is something which the Marines in Helmand and the ISAF units in Kandahar can be proud of but it is not enough.
+We’re spending too much money and blood in Afghanistan while achieving very little besides beating the dog shit out of the Southern Taliban.
+That is something which the Marines in Helmand and the ISAF units in Kandahar can be proud of but it’s not enough.
 When I look at the train wreck that is the United States economy coupled with the unwillingness of our elected leaders to deal with the mess they made I am reminded (yet again) of the Roman Empire.
 Contemplate this quote (hat tip Dan Carlin’s Hard Corps History) from historian Michael Crawford who wrote in The Roman Republic:

 The dangerous developments of the second century BC were then in large measure the result of growth of the Roman Empire providing the oligarchy with wealth which had to be invested making it easy for them to acquire extra land, providing them with slaves to work it and offering no alternative land elsewhere to those dispossessed.
 A part time peasant army conquers the Mediterranean and that conquest facilitates its destitution.

-The level of debt being generated by our political masters is unsustainable, the amount of spending on the war in Afghanistan is unsustainable, the financial obligations of American states are unsustainable.
-Yet, our political class continues to demagogue, evade, reward themselves with benefits regular Americans can only dream of, while our military leaders focus on marginal issues like women on submarines or the acceptance of homosexuals (as if they have not always been in the military anyway).
+The level of debt being generated by our political masters is unsustainable, the amount of spending on the war in Afghanistan is unsustainable, the financial obligations of the democratic run blue states are unsustainable.
+Yet our political class continues to demagogue, evade, reward themselves with benefits regular Americans can only dream of, while our military leaders focus on marginal issues like women on submarines or the acceptance of homosexuals (as if they have not always been in the military anyway).
 Our government leaders focus on everything except the fact we have no money.
 Our military leaders focus on everything except the fact that we’re losing in Afghanistan.
 The American people work hard to support their families while sending their children off to fight for a military that is rapidly adopting the liberal cultural mores of the ruling class at the expense of traditional martial virtue.
 The men and women fighting here and elsewhere will return to a country where only the elite prosper, where the rules for the political class and the working class are different.
 They are going to fight like lions to support our constitution while the administration shreds that constitution and leaves the common folk destitute.

 Holy shit I sound like a commie!
-Time to pack up the laptop and fly to Dubai where I need to score another visa and probably a beer or three.
+Time to pack up the laptop and fly to Dubai where I need to score another visa and a beer or two.
 Maybe a few days of sleeping in a real bed will improve the mood a bit but I doubt it.
 I see a bad moon rising.